SRferrero/simple-gif-search/README.md

 ## What is next

-Next steps (since the time cap was around 2h) would be writing cypess and unit test in order to make everything prod ready.
+Next steps is unit test in order to make everything prod ready.

 ## Using the app

 The app is fairly simple.
 I didnt want to add any button for search since its straight forward the search bar with a small debounce on it and it will display the list of gifs you searched.

 Some funcionality is hardcoded since its a demo app, but the baseline to expand from it is "drawn" in this app.

+## E2E

+I used cypress for e2e since I love how easy is to create tests with this tool.

+# how to run it

+We need to have the app running and then runn the e2e tests.
+We can run just the cypress with `npm run cypress:open` and the app with `npm start`.